 Bonnie Watson Coleman

-New Jersey's 12th Congressional District in the U.S. House of Representatives
+U.S. House of Representatives (NJ-12)

 Current Position

-New Jersey's 12th Congressional District in the U.S. House of Representatives
+U.S. House of Representatives (NJ-12)

 Date of General Election